LostGraviton/Chasing-Corners/README.md

 # Chasing-Corners

-This simulation extends the classic pursuit problem from Prof. H.C.
-Verma’s Concepts of Physics Vol 1, where three particles move towards each other from the vertices of an equilateral triangle with uniform velocity.
-By expanding this to include a square, a regular pentagon, and a regular hexagon, and employing Python simulations to visualize their paths, this study explores the impact of uniform acceleration on their trajectories, offering a deeper understanding of kinematic behaviors.
-This comprehensive analysis aims to engage high school and undergraduate students with a fascinating exploration of classical mechanics.
+This repository contains simulation codes for visualizing particle trajectories moving towards each other from the vertices of various regular polygons (equilateral triangle, square, regular pentagon, and regular hexagon).
+The simulations cover both constant velocity and constant acceleration cases.

+Requirements
+Python 3
+NumPy
+Matplotlib